themiszamani/B2SAFE-B2STAGE-Training/iRODS_federations_replication_handson.md

 ```sh
 iadmin lt user_type
 ```
-you can check which other user types are knoen in iRODS.
+you can check which other user types are known in iRODS.

 - Same for bob on aliceZone
 ```sh